Talking to children about erections | Helpful tips & advice

 How to manage an erection

 They could try putting a bag, jumper or book on their lap to make their erection less visible.
 They could untuck their shirt from their pants or wear one long enough to cover the erection.
 If they had a jumper, they could tie it around their waist to cover their penis.
-They could also try using a distraction technique, such as counting or reciting songs or stories to help them manage unwanted or uncomfortable erections.
+They could also try using a distraction technique, such as counting or reciting songs or stories, to help them manage unwanted or uncomfortable erections.

 Care of the penis & foreskin

-A lot of parents are unsure about how to care for the foreskin, especially if dad is circumcised.
+A lot of parents are unsure about how to care for the foreskin, especially if their dad is circumcised.
 The foreskin doesn’t require any special care and should never be forcibly pulled back (retracted) by a parent.

 So because this is a question that parents are always asking me, I have written a blog post about Penis and Foreskin Care (for kids of all ages).

-Resources about erections
+More resources about erections